paususe/virtual-host-gatherer/virtual-host-gatherer/CONTRIBUTING.md

 The lists of guest virtual machines running on the host can be provided in the `vms` key of he dictionary.

-The `optionalVmData` field provides additional data, using nay format, for VMs.
+The `optionalVmData` field provides additional data, using map format, for VMs.

 ## More